sambowler/bacss/README.md

 # BaCSS

-<strong>This is an ongoing project so I wouldn't rely on anything working quite yet.
-Keep an eye on the [site](http://bacss.sambowler.com) for the full release.</strong>

-BaCSS is a stylesheet that is just that, a base set of styling for anything you're building.
-It will add basic styling, spacing and layout to every possible element you could imagine.
+BaCSS (pronounced &ldquo;base&rdquo;) is a stylesheet that is just that, a base set of styling for anything you&rsquo;re building.
+It will add basic styling to anything and everything. &ldquo;Why?&rdquo; You may ask.
+Because nobody wants to show clients default browser styling.

 ## How To Use It